5 Simple & Effective Instagram Marketing Tips for Businesses

 - Run with the current trends.
 Lots of brands used #Earthday on relevant content to go with the celebration of Earth Day.

 3. Share often, but don’t over-saturate your followers’ feeds.
 The best way to go about this is to create a posting schedule when you think your followers are most active.
 This can be after work hours or during weekends or well into the night.
 In addition, it’s best to share content that you know your followers will like.
 How can you tell?
 Check out which content gets the most likes and comments and start sharing similar content.
 However, don’t exclusively post that content.
-It’s still best to add some variety to what you post.
+It’s still best to add some variety to what you post, even if you know it won’t get the same number of likes.
 If you’re using marketing automation or another platform to retarget users, be sure to take this into account as well.

 4. Make use of user-generated content.
 You can involve your followers into your campaign by asking them for images that are related to your brand.
 It saves you from having to come up with your own content, but it’s great for people who genuinely want you to notice that they love your brand.
-You can ask them to submit photos of themselves using your product with a list of relevant hashtags they can use.
+You can ask them to submit photos of themselves using your product with a list of relevant hashtags they can use (which will not only help your marketing but also make their part a little easier).
 Not only does this give you great content to work with, but their followers will also be able to see their post.
 In addition, you can even search for content related to your brand that users have shared in the past.
 Just remember to ask for their permission before you use their images.

 - You can ask followers from a certain city to post pictures of themselves in popular landmarks while enjoying one of your beverages.